Food and Beverage Manufacturing

 Spare Parts & Consumables

 Many organizations keep extra materials on hand but stockpiling spare parts may not be a wise practice.
 Extra materials can degrade over time.
-APM enables organizations to identify key components to have on hand and which ones aren’t needed—reducing the overall cost of inventory.
+HxGN EAM (formerly Infor EAM) enables organizations to use APM data to identify key components to have on hand and which ones aren’t needed—reducing the overall cost of inventory.